thegeneschool/metagenomics/paper/paper.md

 For that workshop, a budget from registration fees was used to spawn a fleet of virtual machines in the Amazon Web Services cloud, with one VM per student.
 Each student received a unique URL at the start of the workshop to access the preconfigured Jupyter server on their own VM.
 This approach worked very well, providing a stable and homogenous computing environment for the learning.
-An interactive online discussion system was used during the workshop, and student questions posed in that system, and verbally, highlighted deficiencies in the first revision of the workshop material.
+An interactive online discussion system was used during the workshop, and the student questions posed in that system as well as verbally, highlighted deficiencies in the first revision of the workshop material.
 The material was delivered a second time at a workshop held at Western Sydney University, Sydney, Australia.
 When combined with lecture material, this module requires approximately 6 hours to deliver.